wmo-im/wis2box-training/documentation/docs/en/practical-sessions/datasets-with-access-control.md

 ## Add the license file to your wis2box instance

-Let's ensure the link for "License for this dataset" in the metadata of your recommended dataset works as expected.
+Ensure the link for "License for this dataset" in the metadata of your recommended dataset works as expected.

 Download this example aviation license file: [aviation-license.html](./../../sample-data/aviation-license.html)